atc0005/bounce/README.md

 ## Overview

 This application is primarily intended to be used as a HTTP endpoint for testing webhook payloads.
-Over time it may grow other related features to aid in testing other tools that submit data via HTTP requests.
+Over time, it may grow other related features to aid in testing other tools that submit data via HTTP requests.

 ## Status

-Under development.
+**Under development.**

 While usable, the edges are rough and behavior is subject to change.

 ## Directions